t: 0116 241 8331 e: email@example.com

 APT's unified approach to working with Psychosis

-The module is intended for people who have completed Module 1 or are certain they are familiar with everything contained in module 1.
-The module was developed to help you deliver focused intervention strategies of the sort that are best applied in 1:1 settings; strategies geared to reduce distress, improve the quality of life, and thence reduce symptomatology.
+The course is intended for people who have completed Course 1 or are certain they are familiar with everything contained in course 1.
+The course was developed to help you deliver focused intervention strategies of the sort that are best applied in 1:1 settings; strategies geared to reduce distress, improve the quality of life, and thence reduce symptomatology.

-The course is intended for people who have completed Module1 and who want to become practising CBT therapists with people with schizophrenia.
+The course is intended for people who have completed Course 1 and who want to become practising CBT therapists with people with schizophrenia.
 It is therefore suitable only for professionals who have or intend to have 1:1 professional contact with people diagnosed as psychotic.